emwap/stream-paper/paper.md

 The function `movingAvg` uses `recurrence` to provide sliding windows of the input stream and passes a function to compute the average of a window.
 The initial window only contains zeros.
-The generated code performs the window update through mutation:
+In the generated code from the corresponding Feldspar implementation, we see that the window update is performed through mutation:

 ~~~ {.C}
   copy(window, zeros);